the1lab/1lab/src/Logic/Propositional/Classical.lagda.md

 With that sketch out of the way, let's dive into the details!
 First, we define a function `tabulate` that forms a context from an assignment;
 this is the $\hat{\rho}$ from the proof sketch.
-Some variable munging is required to make Agda happy, but it is more or less what one would expect.
+Some variable munging is required to make Mikan happy, but it is more or less what one would expect.

 ```agda